 Trainee Communications Committee

-Colin is a PhD Candidate in Connie Eaves’ lab in Vancouver BC.
+Colin is a Postdoctoral Fellow in Connie Eaves’ lab in Vancouver BC.
 Colin studies the regulation of survival and proliferation in healthy human blood stem cells with a particular focus on how these mechanisms may change with development and advancing age.
 Outside of the lab Colin enjoys cooking and trying to craft the perfect cocktail.

 I currently study the mechanisms driving symmetric muscle stem cell division under the supervision of Dr. Michael Rudnicki at the Ottawa Hospital Research Institute.
 My previous research includes breast cancer studies at the University of Winnipeg, and probiotic and immune studies at the National Institute of Science, Education, and Research in India.
 I am also active within my graduate department’s student council, advocating for student wellness and organizing wellness events.